-There were two recordable incidents on the project in the month of October 2019.
+There was no recordable incident on the project in the month of September 2019.
 The performance metrics relating to accidents per working hour remain well below the OSHA goals for similar construction.
 The current incident statistics for the project are shown in Table 6.